nathanjshaffer/diskripper/README.md

   dvdrip episodes
   usage:

-    -T        -test move, print command without moving files -i        -array of directory paths containing tv episodes. ex. -i \"Friends Disc1|Friends Disc2\"
+    -T        -test move, print command without moving files -i        -array of directory paths containing tv episodes. ex. -i "/movie_path_/Friends Disc1|/movie_path_/Friends Disc2"
     -n        -Name of TV show
     -s        -Season number

   example:
-    if you have a season of friends in the directory */movie_folder/Friends/Friends-Disc1* and */movie_folder/Friends/Friends-Disc2*, then run the command:
+    if you have a season of friends in the directory */movie_path_/Friends/Friends-Disc1* and */movie_path_/Friends/Friends-Disc2*, then run the command:
 ```
- dvdrip episodes -n "Friends" -i "/movie_folder/Friends/Friends-Disc1|/movie_folder/Friends/Friends-Disc2" -s "1"
+ dvdrip episodes -n "Friends" -i "/movie_path_/Friends/Friends-Disc1|/movie_path_/Friends/Friends-Disc2" -s "1"
 ```

 Directories will be processed in the order given and files will be processed in order alphabetically within each directory.